aneeshmurali-n/AMN-STM32-Flasher/README.md

 This project is licensed under the **MIT License**.
 See [LICENSE](LICENSE) for details.

-**Note:** `ST-LINK_CLI.exe` is **not redistributable**.
-Users must obtain it from STMicroelectronics separately.

 ---

 ## Credits

 - **Aneesh Murali Nariyampully** – Original author & developer
-- **CustomTkinter** – MIT License
+- **CustomTkinter**  – MIT License (by Tom Schimansky)
 - **STMicroelectronics** – `ST-LINK_CLI.exe` (used as a dependency, see licensing notes)

 ---

 ## Disclaimer

-- Use at your own risk.
-- Always verify the correct firmware and flash settings before proceeding.
-- The software is provided “as-is” with no warranty.
+- This software is provided “as-is” with **no warranty**.
+- The developer is **not responsible** for any firmware, hardware, or software issues caused by misuse, improper flashing, or license violations.
+- Users must comply with STMicroelectronics’ licensing terms if they use `ST-LINK_CLI.exe`.
+- Using this app assumes that the user understands and accepts all risks related to flashing STM32 devices.